Rebecca L. Fraser-Thill

 Pettengill Hall, Room 369

-Prof. Fraser-Thill’s main area of recent research has concerned infant development, particularly in the domain of social development.
-She has also performed research on parents’ decision making about care for their child with autism, eyewitness identification (accuracy on lineups and mugshots), suggestibility to false information, and the prosocial behavior of cancer patients’ siblings.
+Prof. Fraser-Thill’s main area of interest is in the development of meaning and purpose across the lifespan, with a focus on the domain of work.
+She has performed research on a wide variety of topics beyond this, including on infant development, particularly in the domain of social development; parents’ decision making about care for their child with autism; eyewitness identification (accuracy on lineups and mugshots); suggestibility to false information; and the prosocial behavior of cancer patients’ siblings.

 Summary of Interests